Pune, India, 2022 /press release/- Market Research Future Published a Half-Cooked Research Report on Veterinary Medicine Market Research Report.

-Market Research Future (MRFR)’s analysis reveals that the global veterinary medicine market is projected to thrive at a robust CAGR of 8.1% during the forecast period 2017 to 2023.
+Market Research Future (MRFR)’s analysis reveals that the Veterinary Medicine Market is expected to reach USD 44.89 Billion by 2030 at 5.57% CAGR during the forecast period 2022-2030.
 The rising rate of pet adoption is prognosticated to catapult the market on an upward trajectory in the foreseeable future.

 The increasing awareness about animal welfare coupled with initiatives and campaigns launched by governments and NGOs for promoting the health of the animals is likely to augment the global veterinary medicine market over the assessment period.